Patrisse Cullors: Black Lives Matter

 Along with community organizers and friends Alicia Garza and Opal Tometi, Cullors founded Black Lives Matter.
 The three started the movement out of frustration over George Zimmerman's acquittal in the killing of Trayvon Martin.
 Cullors created the hashtag #BlackLivesMatter in 2013 to corroborate Garza's use of the phrase in making a Facebook post about the Martin case.
 Cullors further described her impetus for pushing for African-American rights stemming from her 19-year-old brother's brutalization during imprisonment in Los Angeles County jails.

 Cullors and her BLM co-founders, Garza and Tometi, set out to build a decentralized movement governed by consensus of a members' collective and in 2015, a network of chapters was formed.
 Cullors has been the most publicly visible of the co-founders, especially after Garza and Tometi stepped back from regular involvement in the organization.
 She credits social media being instrumental in revealing violence against African Americans, saying: "On a daily basis, every moment, black folks are being bombarded with images of our death ...
 It's literally saying, 'Black people, you might be next.
 You will be next, but in hindsight it will be better for our nation, the less of our kind, the more safe it will be."

-In 2017, she said that the movement would not meet with United States president Donald Trump just as it wouldn't have met with Adolf Hitler, as Trump "is literally the epitome of evil, all the evils of this country — be it racism, capitalism, sexism, homophobia."
+In 2017, she said that the movement would not meet with United States president Donald Trump just as it would not have met with Adolf Hitler, as Trump "is literally the epitome of evil, all the evils of this country, be it racism, capitalism, sexism, homophobia."

 In May 2021 (after holding the position for six years which included setting up the organization's infrastructure) Cullors resigned from her formal role as executive director of the Black Lives Matter Global Network Foundation, to focus on her second book and a multi-year TV deal with Warner Bros.
 She said that her resignation had nothing to do with alleged attempts to discredit her and that it had been planned for over a year.
 Cullors said "I think I will probably be less visible, because I won't be at the helm of one of the largest, most controversial organizations right now in the history of our movement...But no movement is one leader."